SnappyCommerce/PublicDocs/botbuilder/BotApiWebhooks.md

  | address | String | false | Order results by closest to the address |
  | point   | Object | false | Order results by closest to the point |

+>[!NOTE]
+>To fetch by point, parameter "point" would need the following format: { "lat": -40.123123, "lng": -50.12314 } with its values being of type "number".

 #### Result Example
 ```json
 {